 This light monitors both the brake fluid level and the parking brake.
 If the light comes on, it indicates either that the parking brake is on or there is a low fluid level in the brake master cylinder.
-On vehicles equipped with Anti-lock master cylinder.
 On vehicles equipped with Anti-lock brakes (ABS), the brake light may also indicate reduced braking performance.